gewgew4/Payments/README.md

 ## Summary
 This is a PoC repo that follows a given set of specifications for a payment service and an external service.
+- Xunit is used for unit testing
+- Docker is mostly configured and ready to use with relevant commands and configurations (see below)
+- Exceptions are handled with a middleware class
+- Result pattern is used for indicating success and providing data (used also on the exception's middleware)
+- Unit of work and repository patterns are used for the database

 ## Specifications
 A payments authorization solution is required for our clients.